Beilstein-Institut/BChemXtract/doc/CONCEPTS.md

 # Concepts

 ## Overall architecture
-This is the overall architecture of BChemXtract.
+This chapter briefly describes the overall architecture of BChemXtract.

 ChemDraw files exist in two incarnations: Either as the original binary file format (with .cdx being the file extension) or the newer XML format (.cdxml).
 For both formats, a parser exists that reads the data from the file system into a hierarchical in-memory model of Java objects, the CDX Object Model.